zunzun/pyeq2/Examples/Cluster/README.txt

 The dispy code uses a python file named dispynode.py to run jobs on the remote cluster nodes.
 The examples will import pyeq2, so that must be available for import on the remote nodes.
-I personally am lazy and copy the file dispynode.py locally and run my local copy.
+I personally used the command "pip unstall pyeq2" (after installing scipy).

+Step 3: Start the remote cluster nodes

+On Debian, I personally use the command

+"python /usr/local/bin/dispynode.py --clean".

+DOCKER-ONLY NOTE: if you use docker containers to provision the remote nodes, you will need to make dispynode's TCP and UDP communication ports available.
+I personally create containers with the command

+"docker run -it -p 51348:51348 -p 51348:51348/udp debian"

+which makes dispy's default TCP and UDP port available.

-Step 3: Test remote cluster fitting of one equation
+Step 4: Test remote cluster fitting of one equation

 From a command prompt, run this command: